rhysmeister/aws-data-engineer-exam-notes/README.md

 * S3 Standard-Infrequent Access
   * Designed for data accessed less frequently but requires rapid access when needed.
   * Lower storage price point than S3 Standard.
+* It is not possible to unload data directly from Amazon Redshift to S3 Glacier Instant Retrieval (unload to standard).